Caazapá Department: Communication and services

 The most important way of access to the department is Route No. 8 “Dr. Blas Garay”, which joins the routes No 2 and 7 in Coronel Oviedo.
 It communicates Caazapá with the rest of the country.

-The railway Carlos Antonio López used to cross the department from North to South, 96 kilometers of extension, and included the road San Salvador – Abaí.
+The Carlos Antonio López railway used to cross the department from North to South, 96 kilometers of extension, and included the San Salvador – Abaí road.

 The rivers that bathe Caazapá are navigable for small ships.
 The department also has airstrips for small and medium planes.

 Caazapá also has several television and radio stations, such as Hechizo SRL, in AM and Yeruti Comunicaciones, Itacurú SRL, La Voz de Bolaños, Caazapá Poty, Tupa Renda, La Victoria SA, Aguaí Poty and 94.3 in FM.

 There are 28.276 housings in the department, 5.765 in the urban area and 22.511 in the rural area.
 The percentage of which count with basic facilities are the following: